-Craig has since been at Melbourne, Essendon and Carlton, holding a variety of coaching and development positions.
+Craig has since been at Melbourne, Essendon and Carlton and the Gold Coast Suns holding a variety of coaching and development positions.

 Outside the football arena, Craig has used his knowledge in sports science to work with the Australian cycling team at the Olympic Games and with the South Australian Institute of Sport.

 Neil Craig was inducted into Norwood's Hall of Fame in 2022.